markmac99/weather/README.md

 ### subswh1080
 subscribed to the MQ data and wrote to file.
 Never properly worked, not sure why.

-### whotodummy
-This read the data created by the bmp280 and rtl433 and saved it as a file for consumption by the dummy USB driver for pywws.

 ### weatherfwd
 Was used to read data from an API and publish it to OpenHAB.
 I had this running on the old PyWWS machine, before i was able to publsh the data directly via MQ.
 No longer used.

+### weatherapi
+This runs on the same Pi3 and reads the data files created by readBmp280 and rtl433ToMQ and exposes it via a REST API so that i can consume the data on my webserver which is running on AWS.

 ### tofb
 legacy code to send data to facebook.
 No longer supported by FB, kept for historical purposes.